AnicetH/GCMApp/README.md

 3-Recommendation engine with cypher

-4-Network Analysis with graph algorithms
+4-Network Analysiswith graph algorithms

-5-Vizualisation
+5-Vizualisation with GEPHI

 # The architecture of the application should be :